Looking at the best engineering schools? Enroll in our college application boot camp to get the help you need.

 School size can affect everything from your sense of community to student to teacher ratio in class.

 - In turn, this may determine the connections you make throughout your career and the accessibility to services available to you.

 If you visit a university campus and it feels too large, looming, or overwhelming, you may want to consider applying to smaller, liberal arts colleges.

 These schools generally have smaller class sizes (as opposed to lecture halls with 50+ students during each session), more easily accessible professors and advisors, and more personal experiences with your school community at large.

 - If you are one who enjoys networking and are resourceful with seeking out the connections and resources you need, then consider going to a bigger institution.

 - Larger universities excite many students for the possibilities they offer.

 There will be every type of student organization available to you, as well as many volunteer and study abroad opportunities.

-Their scale also offers valuable potential connections to people who you will be able to build community with as you go.
+Their scale also offers valuable potential connections to people with whom you will be able to build community as you go.